Youth Employment in the Digital and Animation Industries Project

 Committed to restoring growth and building an inclusive and prosperous Jamaica, the Government of Jamaica (GOJ) prepared and garnered local and international support for a comprehensive program of fiscal adjustment and structural reforms.
-In May 2013, the GOJ embarked on an ambitious reform program which obtained the support of the International Monetary Fund (IMF) through an Extended Fund Facility for Special Drawing Rights of 615.4 million (about US$932.3 million) for the period of April 2013 to March 2017.
-The Program, which supports debt restructuring, fiscal consolidation, and financial sector reforms, has remained on track, with all reviewed to date being successfully completed.
+In May 2013, the GOJ embarked on an ambitious reform program which obtained the support of the International Monetary Fund (IMF).
+The Program, which supports debt restructuring, fiscal consolidation, and financial sector reforms, was successfully completed and resulted in a new Agreement being signed in 2017.

-Coupled with the foregoing, structural shifts in the global economy have given rise to the need to harness both technological and non-technological innovation for economic growth.
+Further, structural shifts in the global economy have given rise to the need to harness both technological and non-technological innovation for economic growth.
 Jamaica has a commendable history of providing scientific and technological research for use in both local and international industries.
-However, commercializing Science, Technology and Innovation (STI) remains a challenge and even more so developing a culture of STI entrepreneurship, as securing financing for innovation and an investor’s inability to wait for long periods of time (perceived or real) before investments can be recovered or a positive return realized, have been identified as critical obstacles to innovation.
+However, commercializing Science, Technology and Innovation (STI) remains a challenge, and, even more so, developing a culture of STI entrepreneurship.
+Securing financing for innovation and investors’ inability to wait for long periods of time (perceived or real) before investments can be recovered or a positive return realized, have been identified as critical obstacles to innovation.

-3.0 OBJECTIVES OF THE FINANCIAL MANAGEMENT SPECIALIST’S ASSIGNMENT
+3.0 OBJECTIVES OF THE MONITORING AND EVALUATION CONSULTANCY

 4.0 CHARACTERISTICS OF THE CONSULTANCY

 A Monitoring and Evaluation Specialist (Individual) will be engaged on a full time basis.